 While guppies are a friendly species, males tend to harass females.

-Therefore, it’s important to have more female guppies than male, so that attention is divided between females and to minimise harrassment – the sea is a cruel world.
+Therefore, it’s important to have more female guppies than males, so that attention is divided between females and to minimise harassment – the sea is a cruel world.

 A good ratio to live by is 2:1, so two females to each male.